-Activity Lead Cooperators Potential Funding Sources Time Period

-Objective 1.2: Maintain and/or improve the -

-the Town. quantity of our water ar ia us sources (weiterias, springs , streems, enter tente

-Consider stronger protections for wetlands Planning Town Board On-Going

-and buffer areas within an identified Commission

-environmental corridor.
-Consider

-"stepped" setbacks depending on the

-district and/or use.
-Maintain buffers

-between development and any wetland or

-waterway to control erosion and runoff

-contamination.

-Require certified wetlands delineation of Planning Town Board On-Going

-all proposed development sites, as a Commission

-prerequisite to issuance of County and

-local building permits.

-Promote the use of "cluster" wastewater Planning Town Board On-Going

-treatment or other state of the art systems Commission

-in areas where the Town determines they

-would be appropriate.

-All future development shall minimize Planning Town Board On-Going

-storm water runoff and provide an Commission

-approved storm water plan before a

-construction permit can be issued.

-Potential Funding

-Activity Lead Cooperators Sources Time Period

-Objective 1.3: Ensure that all growth and de

-the escarpment, the shoreline, and its open

-neighborhoods and parks, inclusion of oper - · · environmental pi

-Protect residential neighborhoods from Planning Town Board On-Going

-impacts of non-residential uses not Commission

-appropriate for the neighborhood.

-Infill development needs to be designed to Planning Town Board On-Going

-be compatible with the established Commission

-residential districts through transitions in

-housing density, screening, or other

-appropriate method.

-Provide for sufficient densities within the Planning Town Board 2-20 years

-planning area to meet the current and Commission

-future needs of the local population.

-Provide the potential for a broad range of Planning Town Board On-Going

-housing choices to meet the needs of the Commission

-community.

-Modified standards will be considered in Planning Town Board On-Going

-areas that have been designated for Commission

-conservation subdivision designs or open

-space designs such as:

-1. Within the Town's identified Sewer

-Service Area

-2. Adjacent to environmental corridors

-3. Along major transportation corridors

-i.e. STH 42
+Potential Funding Activity Lead Cooperators Sources Time Period Objective 1.2: Maintain and/or improve t around the Town. he quality of our wate r and its sources (wetlands, spr ings, streams, a nd lakes) within and Consider stronger protections for wetlands and buffer areas within an identified environmental corridor.
+Consider "stepped" setbacks depending on the district and/or use.
+Maintain buffers between development and any wetland or waterway to control erosion and runoff contamination.
+Planning Commission Town Board On-Going Require certified wetlands delineation of all proposed development sites, as a prerequisite to issuance of County and local building permits.
+Planning Commission Town Board On-Going Promote the use of "cluster" wastewater treatment or other state of the art systems in areas where the Town determines they would be appropriate.
+Planning Commission Town Board On-Going All future development shall minimize storm water runoff and provide an approved storm water plan before a construction permit can be issued.
+Planning Commission Town Board On-Going

+Activity Lead Cooperators Potential Funding Sources Time Period Activity Objective 1.3: Ensure that all growth an woodlands, the escarpment, the shoreline accessibility of neighborhoods and parks protection. d development will re. e, and its open spaces characterized by a variety of h natural environm tousing types and ent of the Town; its densities, pedestrian Protect residential neighborhoods from impacts of non-residential uses not appropriate for the neighborhood.
+Planning Commission Town Board On-Going Infill development needs to be designed to be compatible with the established residential districts through transitions in housing density, screening, or other appropriate method.
+Planning Commission Town Board On-Going Provide for sufficient densities within the planning area to meet the current and future needs of the local population.
+Planning Commission Town Board 2-20 years Provide the potential for a broad range of housing choices to meet the needs of the community.
+Planning Commission Town Board On-Going Modified standards will be considered in areas that have been designated for conservation subdivision designs or open space designs such as: 1.
+Within the Town's identified Sewer Service Area 2.
+Adjacent to environmental corridors 3.
+Along major transportation corridors i.e. STH 42 Planning Commission Town Board On-Going
-Activity Lead Cooperators Potential Funding Sources Time Period tilize the environmental corridor esignation of the General Plan Design to romote and preserve wildlife habitat and ails where appropriate.
-Planning Commission Town Board On-Going ecognize as Town policy, the importance f preserving ecologically significant reas such as Peil Creek, Lost Lake, the phraim Swamp, the Fish Creek lowlands and the Ski Hill forest complex.
-Any roposed development surrounding these reas must consider both secondary and amulative impacts to the environment.
-Town Board Planning Commission On-Going in our Town.

-Rezone selected areas of the Town for Planning Town Board 2-20 years housing development for low and middle Commission income households.
-Support the availability of attainable Planning Town Board On-Going quality housing for people to purchase, Commission lease to own, or rent.
-Encourage new developments to provide Planning Town Board On-Going a balance of large and small lots and/or Commission homes.
-Encourage mixed-use development and Planning Town Board On-Going redevelopment, combining commercial Commission and residential elements, particularly promoting housing for employees for local businesses.
+Activity Lead Cooperators Potential Funding Sources Time Period Utilize the environmental corridor designation of the General Plan Design to promote and preserve wildlife habitat and trails where appropriate.
+Planning Commission Town Board On-Going Recognize as Town policy, the importance of preserving ecologically significant areas such as Lost Lake, the Ephraim Swamp, the Fish Creek lowlands and the Ski Hill forest complex.
+Any proposed development surrounding these areas must consider both secondary and cumulative impacts to the environment.
+Objective 1.4: Provide a range of land and diverse community which includes people of in our Town . - Rezone selected areas of the Town for housing development for low and middle income households.
+Planning Commission Town Board 2-20 years Support the availability of attainable quality housing for people to purchase, lease to own, or rent.
+Planning Commission Town Board On-Going Encourage new developments to provide a balance of large and small lots and/or homes.
+Planning Commission Town Board On-Going Encourage mixed-use development and redevelopment, combining commercial and residential elements, particularly promoting housing for employees for local businesses.
+Planning Commission Town Board On-Going